JFL110/spring-websockets-example-frontend/README.md

 ## How to use
 - Navigate to the site at ```d1kzdlgex69htr.cloudfront.net/{your-canvas-name} ```.
 - Navigating to  ```/random``` will select a random canvas name.
+- Double tapping the bin icon to clear the canvas.
 - Navigate to the same address on another device or browser window.
 - See changes to the canvas made in (hopefully) lightning fast real-time.